 When your Primary Care Physician (PCP) thinks you need specialized treatment, your PCP will refer you to the appropriate specialist.
-Referrals for some types of services (e.g., inpatient hospital care; outpatient surgery) require your PCP to get approval in advance from our Plan (this is called getting "prior authorization").
+Referrals for some types of services (e.g., inpatient hospital care; outpatient surgery) require your PCP to get approval in advance from our Plan (this is called getting prior authorization).
 For a more complete list of services that require prior authorization from our Plan, see the Benefits Chart in Chapter 4.
-Services that need "prior authorization" are bolded.
+Services that need prior authorization are in italics and state that a prior authorization is or may be required.
 Your PCP knows which services are automatically approved and can arrange your initial visit without the need for further action by our Plan.